borntofrappe/borntofrappe/playground/Style Guide/README.md

 - add `aria-hidden: true` and `aria-focusable: false`

-Copy-paste the following markup if need be:
+When designing a new icon, the following syntax provides a solid starting point.

 ```html
 <svg